openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-deployment.md

 ## Deploy the FIO Test Pod

-The Replicated Storage CSI driver will cause the application pod and the corresponding Replicated Storage volume's NVMe target/controller ("Nexus") to be scheduled on the same Replicated Storage Node, in order to assist with restoration of volume and application availabilty in the event of a storage node failure.
+The Replicated PV Mayastor CSI driver will cause the application pod and the corresponding Replicated PV Mayastor volume's NVMe target/controller ("Nexus") to be scheduled on the same Replicated PV Mayastor Node, in order to assist with restoration of volume and application availabilty in the event of a storage node failure.

 <!-- Fixme: :::warning
-In this version, applications using PVs provisioned by Replicated Storage can only be successfully scheduled on Replicated Storage Nodes.
+In this version, applications using PVs provisioned by Replicated PV Mayastor can only be successfully scheduled on Replicated PV Mayastor Nodes.
 This behaviour is controlled by the `local:` parameter of the corresponding StorageClass, which by default is set to a value of `true`.
 Therefore, this is the only supported value for this release - setting a non-local configuration may cause scheduling of the application pod to fail, as the PV cannot be mounted to a worker node other than a MSN.
 This behaviour will change in a future release.
 ::: -->

 <!-- Fixme: Fix the YAML -->